 - Somebody hears us and thinks communication is a good idea.
 If they decide there aren’t predators on the lookout for prey they might return the call.
 Locating where it came from and returning an intelligible message to us may prove a problem though.
 We have a system called mathematics, but there may be other systems that are incompatible, even if by an odd circumstance that our moral and social view may be.
 They are likely to be completely different.

 - Somebody hears us and thinks we can take what they have.
-If they can make it this far they would likely be far more advanced technically than us, and they probably would have as little a problem with conquering us as we do a sloth when we are armed with a shotgun.
+If they can make it this far they would likely be far more advanced technically than us, and they probably would have as little a problem with conquering us as we would a sloth when armed with a shotgun.

 - Somebody hears us and thinks we are a threat.
 So they send something that wipes us out, choose any option from the list.

 Humans have developed in a certain way with certain morals and objectives.
 We live in a dog eat dog world of evolutionary competition where we have found that cooperation works better than conflict.
 So, our mental processes are geared towards social cohesion, and we have many benefits of peace, although conflict still happens.

 If they exist, what would other civilisations be like.
 We don’t know.
 We only know what works here and under our environments.
 Things like democracy where everybody has a decision is not necessarily the most efficient way of doing things.
 The most efficient is people who have knowledge telling the people who don’t how to do things and making sure they are done that way.
 Some of the fastest growing civilisations of the past have been a master-slave, or elite-drone type affair, so if a civilisation has advanced this way and it needs resources it may seek to impose these principles on a society that has those resources.